PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Experiments

 We conduct experiments with LLaMA3-8B~\cite{dubey2024llama}, Mistral-7B-v0.1~\cite{jiang2023mistral7b}, and Qwen2.5 (1.5B, 7B)~\cite{qwen2025qwen25technicalreport}.
 Training and evaluation use multiple preference datasets, including HH~\cite{bai2022training}, HH-cleaned~\cite{wang2024secretsrlhflargelanguage}, SHP~\cite{pmlr-v162-ethayarajh22a}, Alpaca-farm~\cite{dubois2023alpacafarm}, Oasst~\cite{kopf2023openassistant}, and UltraFeedback~\cite{cui2023ultrafeedback}.

-Fine-tuning is performed with LoRA~\cite{hu2022lora} (rank 128, \(\alpha=128\), dropout 0.05), applied to query/value projections and the value head.
+We fine-tune using LoRA~\cite{hu2022lora} (rank 128, \(\alpha=128\), dropout 0.05), added to the query and value projection layers.
+We also optimize the value head parameters.
 Optimization uses AdamW with batch size 32, 2 epochs, and a 0.05 warm-up ratio.
 Learning rates are \(1\times10^{-6}\) for \(h_\theta\) and \(5\times10^{-4}\) for \(g_\psi\).
 We set \(K=6\) and \(M=12\).

 All experiments run on NVIDIA A800 GPUs, with results averaged over three seeds (42, 22, 33).